BlackBerry deal bolsters Foxconn's makeover gambit

 Foxconn - the trading name of Hon Hai Precision Industry - expects an agreement with local authorities in February, and plans to set up joint ventures with local private firms to tap the potentially vast Southeastern Asian market.
 While it waits to set up production facilities in Indonesia, Foxconn will make BlackBerry phones at its Chinese factories.

-Indonesian government officials have said Hon Hai wants to gradually invest as much as $10 billion (6 billion pounds) over 5 years with local partner Erajaya Swasembada, and Indonesia will offer the Taiwanese firm a tax package aimed at kickstarting the plan.
+Indonesian government officials have said Hon Hai wants to gradually invest as much as $10 billion over 5 years with local partner Erajaya Swasembada, and Indonesia will offer the Taiwanese firm a tax package aimed at kickstarting the plan.
+Hon Hai has yet to confirm these details.

 "BlackBerry wanted to develop new products in Indonesia, while we're also tapping the local market there.
 They saw our ambition, so we started talking," said Foxconn spokesman Simon Hsing.
 "The partnership gives us mutual benefits to explore existing and new emerging markets together."